 We said goodbye and took the motorbike to the last destination of the day - a hidden waterfall nearby, known as Larik Falls.

-You probably won't be able to find this tiny trail on the side of the road...you'll need a guide to point it out.
+There is no sign to mark it, so you probably won't be able to find this tiny trail on the side of the road.
+If you have a guide, they'll point it out.
 It's a quick, steep descent into this cool canyon, where the flowing water has carved a beautiful natural pool into the rock.
 Apparently it is possible to dive below the surface and swim through an underwater hole into another pool!

 I couldn't experience it, because unfortunately I had my bag and all my gear with me, and it had just started raining again.
 Besides, I needed to start the long ride to Marabut, where I would be staying for the night.
 Next time, Larik Falls!